/ Suphan Buri, Thailand /

 Rungroj, a native of nearby Uthai Thani, studied environmental geography and has worked for the Seub Nakhasathien and Sarnsaeng-arun Foundations to promote learning about living with nature.
 After the great flood of 2011, the couple decided to put in a two-story home – connecting to the original single-story house – as a means to escape future flooding.

-“If we’d waited to get all the money, we’d have never been ready, we wouldn’t have started or done it,” said Rung.
+Rungroj can still recall how it all started: “If we’d waited to get all the money, we wouldn’t have been ready.
+We wouldn’t have started or done anything.”

-With the steady help of local craftsmen the basic structure was built in two years, but by then the money had run out and the work had to depend on just the two hands of “Craftsman Rung” for the wood walls, doors, windows, and some furniture.
+With the help of local craftsmen, the basic structure was built in two years, but by then the money had run out and the work had to depend on just the two hands of “Craftsman Rung” for the wood walls, doors, windows, and some furniture.

-“I figured on using nimtree and Burmese rosewood trees on our property, and we still had old wood, doors, and windows set aside.
+“I used timber from Neem trees or Indian lilac (a tree in the mahogany family) and Burmese rosewood trees grown and harvested on our property.
+Plus, we had some old wood, doors, and windows set aside.
 After another two years the exterior looked finished, but there was still a lot of work to do.”

 “November to March is the perfect season for growing leafy vegetables we use ourselves, but we switch crops sometimes.
-Vine veggies like string beans, loofah, and squash are perennials, a natural way to prevent disease and insects that often spread when growing just a single crop.”
+Vine veggies like string beans, loofah, and squash are perennials.
+They provide a natural way to prevent disease and insects that often spread when growing just a single crop,” said Rungroj.